osrsbox/osrsbox-db/README.md

 - [https://api.osrsbox.com](https://api.osrsbox.com)

-The link provided above has an API landing page with detailed information on the project including a project summary, API enpoints, and links to useful documentation.
+The link provided above has an API landing page with detailed information on the project including a project summary, API endpoints, and links to useful documentation.
 Also, have a look at the [official `osrsbox-api` project README](https://github.com/osrsbox/osrsbox-api/blob/master/README.md) for more information.
 The README has a tutorial on how to build the API docker environment locally for testing purposes which might be useful.

 ## The `osrsbox` Static JSON API